 The College is an exempt charity within the meaning of Part 3 of the Charities Act 2011.
 The Governors, who are also the Trustees for the purposes of the Charities Act 2011 and listed below, confirm that they have had due regard for the Charity Commission's guidance on public benefit and that the required statements appear elsewhere in these financial statements.
-The College has also taken recognisance of the Charity Governance Code of 2020.
+The College has also taken recognisance of the Charity Governance Code of 2020 (currently under review).

-In the opinion of the Governors, the College complies with/exceeds all the provisions of the Code, and it has complied throughout the year ended 31 July 2023.
-This opinion is based on an internal review of compliance with the Code Arrangements are in hand for an Independent Board Review during the early part of 2024.
+In the opinion of the Governors, the College complies with/exceeds all the provisions of the Code, and it has complied throughout the year ended 31 July 2024.
+This opinion is based on an internal review of compliance with the Code and the Independent Board Review completed in 2024.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
 In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in 2023, which it formally adopted on date 12 December 2023.